 SCI Foundation ensures the best available science is used in wildlife policy and management, and demonstrates the constructive role that hunting and hunters play in the conservation of biodiversity worldwide.
 The organization is “First for Wildlife,” investing millions of dollars into wildlife conservation and education every year.

-Join the fight… help spread the FACTS.
+Help spread the FACTS.
 Hunters are America’s greatest positive force for conservation.
-Sign-up for our e-mail list today to help SCI Foundation promote wildlife conservation and outdoor education in your backyard and around the world.
+View this new video and be sure to sign-up for our e-mail list today.
+Help SCI Foundation promote wildlife conservation and outdoor education in your backyard and around the world.

 SCI Foundation In the News